AECC key messages on Euro 7

 State-of-play of Euro 7

-The European Commission Euro 7 proposal is expected soon.
+The European Commission Euro 7 proposal was published on 10 November 2022.

 This proposal will go through the ordinary legislative procedure under the Lisbon Treaty in the European Parliament and the European Council.